OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-56.md

 # Isaiah Chapter 56

 ## Isaiah 56:1
-This is what the Lord says:
-“Guard justice and do righteousness,
+This is what the Lord says: “Uphold justice and practise righteousness, for my salvation is near and my righteousness will soon be unveiled.
-For My salvation is about to come
-And My righteousness to be revealed.

 ## Isaiah 56:2
-Blessed is a man who does this,
-And a son of man who takes hold of it;
-Who keeps the Sabbath without profaning it,
-And keeps his hand from doing any evil.”
+Blessed is the individual who acts in this way, and the person who adheres to it; who refrains from desecrating the Sabbath, and keeps their hands from committing any evil.”

 ## Isaiah 56:3
-Let not the foreigner who has joined himself to the Lord say,
-“The Lord will certainly separate me from His people.”
-Nor let the eunuch say, “Behold, I am a dry tree.”
+Let not the foreigner who has aligned themselves with the Lord say, “The Lord will surely separate me from his people.”
+Nor let the eunuch declare, “I am merely a dry tree.”

 ## Isaiah 56:4
-For this is what the Lord says:
-“To the eunuchs who keep My Sabbaths,
+For this is what the Lord says: “To the eunuchs who observe my Sabbaths, who choose what delights me and hold firmly to my covenant—
-And choose what pleases Me,
-And hold firmly to My covenant,

 ## Isaiah 56:5
-To them I will give in My house and within My walls
-A memorial, and a name
-Better than that of sons and daughters;
-I will give them an everlasting name
-Which will not be eliminated.
+to them I will grant within my house and its walls a memorial and a name superior to that of sons and daughters; I will bestow upon them an everlasting name that shall never be cut off.

 ## Isaiah 56:6
-Also the foreigners who join themselves to the Lord,
-To attend to His service and to love the name of the Lord,
+And the foreigners who join themselves to the Lord to serve him, to love the name of the Lord, and to be his servants, everyone who keeps the Sabbath without desecrating it and holds firmly to my covenant—
-To be His servants,
-Everyone who keeps the Sabbath so as not to profane it,
-And holds firmly to My covenant;

 ## Isaiah 56:7
-Even those I will bring to My holy mountain,
-And make them joyful in My house of prayer.
-Their burnt offerings and their sacrifices will be acceptable on My altar;
-For My house will be called a house of prayer for all the peoples.”
+these I will bring to my holy mountain and make joyful in my house of prayer.
+Their burnt offerings and sacrifices will be accepted on my altar; for my house will be called a house of prayer for all peoples.”

 ## Isaiah 56:8
-The Lord God, who gathers the dispersed of Israel, declares:
-“I will yet gather others to them,
-To those already gathered.”
+The Lord God, who gathers the scattered of Israel, proclaims, “I will gather yet others to them, in addition to those already gathered.”

----

 ## Isaiah 56:9
-All you animals of the field,
+Come, all you wild creatures of the field, come and devour, all you creatures of the forest!
-All you animals in the forest,
-Come to eat!

 ## Isaiah 56:10
-His watchmen are blind,
-All of them know nothing.
-All of them are mute dogs unable to bark,
-Dreamers lying down, who love to sleep;
+His watchmen are blind, they all lack knowledge; they are all mute dogs, unable to bark; they lie around dreaming, loving to slumber.

 ## Isaiah 56:11
-And the dogs are greedy, they are never satisfied.
-And they are shepherds who have no understanding;
-They have all turned to their own way,
+The dogs are voracious, they are never satisfied.
+They are shepherds who lack understanding; they have all turned to their own way, each seeking their own gain.
-Each one to his unjust gain, without exception.

 ## Isaiah 56:12
-“Come,” they say, “let’s get wine, and let’s drink heavily of intoxicating drink;
-And tomorrow will be like today, only more so.”
+“Come,” they say, “let us fetch wine, and drink our fill of strong drink; and tomorrow will be like today, even more abundant.”